Killingworth

 Killingworth's coal mining heritage has shaped its quiet residential character, with bushland surrounds that appeal to those seeking a semi-rural lifestyle within commuting distance of Newcastle.
 The Sydney–Newcastle Freeway passes nearby, providing relatively straightforward access to Newcastle's city centre and Lake Macquarie's broader network of shops, schools, and services.
 The town suits families and tradespeople who value affordable housing in a peaceful bushland setting, with the natural appeal of the Lake Macquarie area close at hand.

-Killingworth falls under postcode 2278 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lake Macquarie electorate.
+Killingworth falls under postcode 2278 and is governed by the Lake Macquarie Council (Local Government Area).
+For federal elections, residents vote in the electorate of Hunter, while state elections fall under the Lake Macquarie electorate.

 📍 Location